takashi-ishio/NCDSearch/README.md

 ### Output Format

-The tool reports a result in a CSV format.
+The tool reports a result in a CSV format by default.
 For example, an execution with a query:

         java -jar ncdsearch.jar -lang java -e "if (this.distance > another.distance) return true;"